Introduction

 FAQs

-Booth’s admissions committee receives an average of 4,000-5,000 applicants for their MBA program each year.
-There were 4,909 submissions in the most recent applications cycle.
+Booth's admissions committee typically receives between 4,000 to 6,000 applicants for their MBA program each year, with the most recent count reported at 4,184 applicants.

-The admissions committee at Booth admits just under 600 students into their MBA program each year.
+The admissions committee at Booth admits around 600-700 students into their MBA program each year.

 Yes, Booth's two main essay questions require applicants' answers to have a minimum word count of 250 words.
 However, there is no maximum for either of these questions.